Get Started with Automated Forex Trading

 Automated Trading Strategy

-An automated trading strategy incorporates a set of rules and conditions that are capable of creating and entering trading orders without human intervention.
-Usually, an automated-strategy refers to a software code that is designed to plug into an automated trading platform such as MetaTrader, cTrader, and NinjaTrader.
-An automated trading strategy contains basically three modules:
+An automated trading strategy consists of a set of rules and conditions that enable the creation and execution of trading orders without human intervention.
+Typically, an automated strategy refers to software code designed to integrate with trading platforms such as MetaTrader, cTrader, or NinjaTrader.
+An automated trading strategy generally includes three core modules:

-- An analysis module that is usually based on technical analysis and market statistics
+• An analysis module, usually based on technical analysis and market statistics

-- A decision-making module that is able to select positions and decide position sizes (Money Management)
+• A decision-making module that selects positions and determines position sizes (money management)

-There are two main approaches for building an automated-trading strategy:
+There are two main approaches to building an automated trading strategy:

 (A) Model-based strategy building